-More specifically responsibilities for each position include:
+More specific responsibilities for each position include:

-At the time of application, individuals must have: employment at a higher education institution; institutional or individual membership; a signed institutional support form; and a commitment to fulfilling the duties of the position for the length of the term.
+At the time of application, professionals must have: employment at a higher education institution; institutional or individual membership; a signed institutional support form; and a commitment to fulfilling the duties of the position for the length of the term.

 Applicants must also demonstrate an understanding of ACUI’s vision, core values, and core competencies, as well as knowledge and skills related to the responsibilities of the position.

 The time commitments for facilitation team members include:

 - Participating in an on-site, two-day training program before the institute.

 - Attending additional online training prior to arriving on-site.